Electrical Engineering (EE)

 EE 4376.
 Introduction to Telecommunications.

-Fundamentals of telecommunications, telephone networks, switching and transmission systems, circuit and packet switching, cell processing, and queuing theory and applications.
+This course covers the fundamentals of telecommunications, telephone networks, switching and transmission systems, circuit and packet switching, cell processing, and queuing theory and applications.
 Co-requisite: EE 4370 with a grade of "C" or better.

 Course Attribute(s): Dif Tui- Science & Engineering|Lab Required